-- STRIDE in depth training and seminars for Children's Services delivered by Equation in partnership with Juno Women's Aid aimed at professionals working with families (including perpetrators) in the city. - Small Steps Big Changes Lottery Funded project working across four wards in Nottingham managed by City Care The project support young dads - Make a Change Programme Respect accredited programme (see above).
+- STRIDE in depth training and seminars for Children's Services delivered by Equation in partnership with Juno Women's Aid aimed at professionals working with families (including perpetrators) in the city. - Small Steps Big Changes Lottery Funded project working across four wards in Nottingham managed by City Care.
+The project supports young dads identified as perpetrators or at risk of perpetrating domestic abuse - Make a Change Programme Respect accredited programme (see above).